FoushWare/MCQ/README.md

 What i Wanna do

-- make React App with hard codded questions in array and make all the logic
+- 👻 make React App with hard codded questions in array and make all the logic
+- 🔀 Randomise the questions and querstions Answers
-- store the questions in the MongoDB
+- 🗃️ store the questions in the MongoDB
-- fetch the questions from the DB to the FRONTEND app
+- ✨ fetch the questions from the DB to the FRONTEND app
-- write unit tests
+- 🧪 write unit tests

 `States in the App`